glella/primes/README.md

 -----------------------------------------------

 I like Go's simplicity.
 Crystal is simpler and faster.
 Swift very nice to work with.
 V is not there yet but fun to use.
-Rust, Crystal and Zig are my top languaages and in that order.
+Rust, Zig and Crystal are my top languages and in that order.
 Rust overall, Crystal for simplicity and Zig nice to program in.

 Language of choice: Rust -> gives you control and clarity of what you are doing, it has a very helpful compiler, awesome tools, great libraries, very straightforward memory model that helps you to avoid many errors, no significant runtime, good documentation and helpful community.
 When programs compile they run with no runtime surprises.
 It is fast and efficient and keeps on improving at a fast pace.